pmineiro/hashpca/README.md

 Description
 -----------

-This software provides a highly scalable SVD/PCA implementation using a combination of hashing and randomized linear algebra techniques.
+This software provides a highly scalable truncated SVD/PCA implementation using a combination of hashing and randomized linear algebra techniques.

 The memory usage is independent of the number of examples so you will